Raj Bhavan, Imphal

 Raj Bhavan (translation: Government House) is the official residence of the governor of Manipur.
-The present structure was completed in 1898 after the old thatched roofed structure was destroyed in the Anglo-Manipuri War of 1891.
+The present structure was completed in 1898 after the old thatched roofed structure was destroyed in the Anglo-Manipur War of 1891.
 It is located in the capital city of Imphal, Manipur and the area of the campus is 16 acre.
-The present governor of Manipur is Anusuiya Uikey.
+The present governor of Manipur is Ajay Kumar Bhalla.